breannahicks/418_Final_Project/README.md

 Figure 8.
 Map of Residuals from OLS Regression

-This map shows that our independent variable (temperature) is doing a worse job explaining our dependent variable (wildfires) in the southern Parts of the province.
+This map shows that our independent variable (temperature) is doing a worse job explaining our dependent variable (wildfires) in the southern parts of the province.
 This is most likely because the data in that region represents more frequent fires and higher temperature.
 This means that the points in that region would be placed further away from our regression line on a graph, therefore, having larger residuals.

-Now we can look at our Global Morans I Statistic using a queen's neighbourhood.
+Now we can look at our Global Moran's I Statistic using a queen's neighbourhood.
 This is a global statistic because it uses all the mean values of the whole study area to calculate a single value (I) for evaluation.
 We will use the following equation to achieve this:

 $$
 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}
 $$

-In the numerator of this equation is comparing the point of interest $(i)$ with its neighbors $(j)$ depending on our chosen weighing matrix $(W_{i,j})$.
+The numerator of this equation is comparing the point of interest $(i)$ with its neighbors $(j)$ depending on our chosen weighing matrix $(W_{i,j})$.
 Similar to many other statistical tests, the denominator in this equation serves to standardize the values.
 Once we produce our output statistic using this equation, it is important to understand how to interpret it.
 Values of I that are high (relatively) exhibit positive spatial autocorrelation and values of I that are low (relatively) exhibit negative spatial autocorrelation.

 ```
 #Fire Neighbours - Queens weight